AG7GN/nexus-audio/README.md

 	These 3 settings are at the bottom of the Fldigi window.
 Once you're happy with your audio settings, press __Esc__ to exit alsamixer.

-1. Save Audio Settings (not required)
+### 4.2 Save Audio Settings (not required)
 These audio settings should save automatically, but for good measure you can store them again by running:

 		sudo alsactl store

-	If you want to save different audio level settings for different scenarios, you can run this command to save the settings (choose your own file name/location):
+If you want to save different audio level settings for different scenarios, you can run this command to save the settings (__choose your own file name/location__):

-		sudo alsactl --file ~/mysoundsettings1.state store
+		sudo alsactl --file $HOME/mysoundsettings1.state store

 ...and this command to restore those settings:

+		sudo alsactl --file $HOME/mysoundsettings1.state restore

+If you want to use these settings when the Pi boots, add this line to your crontab (run `crontab -e` to edit your crontab):

-		sudo alsactl --file ~/mysoundsettings1.state restore
+		@reboot [ -s $HOME/mysoundsettings1.state ] && sudo alsactl --file $HOME/mysoundsettings1.state restore >/dev/null 2>&1

-## Adjusting the Volume of the Built-In Sound Cards
+### 4.3 Adjusting the Volume of the Built-In Sound Cards

 The Pi's built-in sound interface can output audio to the audio jack on the board.
 This is the __Analog__ output.
 It can also send audio to HDMI-attached monitors that have built-in speakers.
 This is the __HDMI__ output.
 To toggle between __Analog__ and __HDMI__, right-click on the speaker icon on the menu bar in the upper right corner.
 Select __AV Jack__ for audio out of the headphone jack built in to your Pi or __HDMI__ for audio sent to your audio-equipped monitor.